-VashonBePrepared is supporting the three providers on the island who are approved by the state to do vaccinations.
+VashonBePrepared continues to support the three providers who are approved by the state to do vaccinations on Vashon.
 They are Vashon Pharmacy, Sea Mar at Sunrise Ridge, and Vashon Natural Medicine.
-The status of vaccination availability on Vashon has been changing daily, so the Emergency Operations Center (EOC) recommends that you check the following four websites to see if there is updated information beyond what we compile in these Situation Reports, which are published Tuesday and Friday.
+The Emergency Operations Center (EOC) recommends that you check the following four websites to see if there is updated information beyond what we compile in these Situation Reports, which are published Tuesday and Friday.

 Current Virus Statistics:

-- 95 confirmed positive COVID-19 cases, 1 new case since last Situation Report on Tuesday
+- 104 confirmed positive COVID-19 cases, 0 new cases since last Situation Report on Friday

 - 3 people have been hospitalized.
 Date of last hospitalization: December 28

 - 2 Vashon deaths per the King County dashboard, last death reported 1/1/21

 King County COVID-19 Case Count as of 2/23/21:*

 - 81,379 confirmed positive cases, 520 new since last Situation Report on Friday